 - a.
 A warranty deed, quit claim deed, sheriff's deed or like recorded vesting document with the seller listed as grantee; - b.
-A title commitment or title policy that states who the current owner is.
+A title commitment or title policy dated within 30 days of application that states who the current owner is.

 Deeds of trust, developer agreements, website print-outs, etc., do not qualify as either buyer and/or seller site control.
 Applicants must provide one of the two forms of seller controls listed above with the application to satisfy the seller site control requirement for Arm's Length transactions.
+MHDC may request additional verification of current owner periodically, such as a pro forma title policy.